Majors and Minors

 Students may declare a minor after the completion of the second semester, but no later than the beginning of the final semester of residence.
 Students may combine a minor with any major, but each minor must include at least 15 credit hours that are being counted solely toward the minor.

-Students officially declare their minors by registering with the Arts and Science Registrar's office, as well as with the chosen department(s).
+Students officially declare their minors by registering with the Office of Academic Services for the College of Arts and Science, as well as with the chosen department(s).
 A minor is not required to earn the degree.
 Students have the responsibility to know and satisfy all requirements for any declared minor.
 The Director of Undergraduate Studies of the department offering the minor is a good source of information if students have any questions.

 » How to declare a minor.